Why Some Products Generate Demand While Others Depend

 The Product Gravity Model

-I began exploring this question inside a small product company called Naked Root.
+I began exploring this question inside a company called Naked Root.

 At first glance, nothing was broken.